 Let’s talk about how to make these Mixed Berry Streusel Muffins…

 You only need a couple of bowls and a wooden spoon to make this recipe.
 Muffins are always best when they’re not overly mixed or beaten, so I make mine by hand.

 To start with, I melted some butter and left it to cool while I made the streusel topping.
-I placed oats, flour, sugar, vanilla and butter into a small bowl and rubbed it together until I had lumps of buttery oats.
+I placed oats, flour, sugar, vanilla and butter into a small bowl.
+Then rubbed it together until I had lumps of buttery oats.
 Then it was time to start the muffins.